 With the addition of other data sources – like income range, use of loyalty card, promotion sensitivity, etc. – the data model could become increasingly smart but at the same time more complex.
 We’ve done live testing and included the importance of nodes as one of the key inputs of our methodology #levers for successful stores.

 It’s a decisively important input for the solid customer-decision-making model but elaboration would exceed the purpose of the article.
 If you’re interested in how #levers could inform your store’s success, don’t hesitate to contact me.

-But for the clarity of explanation, let’s just say that a data model “translates” sales and behavioural data into space values.
+But for the clarity of explanation, let’s just say that a data model “translates” sales and behavioral data into space values.
 Sales to space.

 Thus, these customer decision trees serve as a key input for creating planograms – a visual representation of store and category layouts.